AshleyYakeley/Truth/mkdocs/docs/declarations.md

 Relative full name references consist of names separated by dots.
 These names are searched in the current namespace, followed by all ancestor namespaces.

-For example, if the current namespaces is `B.A.`:
+For example, if the current namespace is `B.A.`:

 * `async.Task.` is always `async.Task.`, that is, it refers to the declaration `async` within the namespace `Task` within the root namespace.
 * `async.Task` refers to the first found of these: `async.Task.B.A.`, `async.Task.A.`, `async.Task.`.